aidar4j/oe-test-task/README.md

 3. Collect data of previous winning(!!) bids
 4. Second and next bids are average value from all winning bids plus 40% of evenly split cash (value from 1.)
 5. That´s it!

+## What can be improved?

+1. Change algorithm to more effective one.
+2. Implement Strategy pattern.
+Strategies can change the behavior of bot, according to opponent bids